pneumothorax

 What is pneumothorax

-A pneumothorax is the medical term for what is commonly known as a collapsed lung with the presence of air or gas in the pleural cavity (see Figures 2 to 4).
+A pneumothorax is the medical term for what is commonly known as a collapsed lung with the presence of air or gas in the pleural cavity (the space between your lung and chest wall).
 A pneumothorax occurs when air leaks into the space between the lung and chest wall.
-This air pushes on the outside of your lung and makes it collapse.
+This air in the pleural space can build up and pushes on the outside of your lung and makes it partially or fully collapse.
+A pneumothorax can be a complete lung collapse or a collapse of only a portion of the lung.
 In most cases, only some of the lung collapses.
-It’s reasonably common and has many different causes.
+A pneumothorax is reasonably common and has many different causes.
+A pneumothorax can be caused by a blunt or penetrating chest injury, certain medical procedures, or damage from underlying lung disease.
+Or it may occur for no obvious reason called spontaneous pneumothorax.

 The clinical results are dependent on the degree of collapse of the lung on the affected side.
 If the pneumothorax is significant, it can cause a shift of the mediastinum and compromise hemodynamic stability.